sobstel/golazon-legacy/README.md

 ### Notes

-- Golazon uses experimental proprietary API, which is neither open-sourced nor a part of this repository.
+- Golazon uses experimental proprietary data service, which is neither open-sourced nor a part of this repository.
 - Earlier versions were built with Preact, Riot and Hyperapp.
   See [branches](https://github.com/sobstel/golazon/branches).